tirthalpatel/Learning-BigData/gs-lambda-architecture/README.md

 ### Workshop VM Setup

 * Add "127.0.0.1    lambda-pluralsight" entry in OS's host file (In case of Windows OS: C:\Windows\System32\drivers\etc\hosts)
-* Ensure to keep enough space in default machine folder (`Oracle VM VirtualBox -> File -> Preferences - General - e.g. e:\x-temp\VMs\VirtualBox-VMs`), because it'll require to store 8GB of downloaded VM image
+* Ensure to keep enough space in default machine folder (`Oracle VM VirtualBox -> File -> Preferences - General - e.g. d:\x-temp\vagrantvm\virtualbox-default`), because it'll require to store 8GB of downloaded VM image
 * Open Cygwin and go to directory where want to store the Vagrant box and clone project from Github
     - Open cygwin terminal: `cygwin`
-    - Go to Default Machine Folder via Cygwin (e.g.`cd /cygdrive/e/x-temp/VMs/VirtualBox-VMs`) and clone the workshop VM Repository from the Github: `git clone https://github.com/aalkilani/spark-kafka-cassandra-applying-lambda-architecture`
+    - Go to choice of directory (e.g.`cd /cygdrive/d/x-temp/vagrantvm`) and clone the workshop VM Repository from the Github: `git clone https://github.com/aalkilani/spark-kafka-cassandra-applying-lambda-architecture`
 * Manage workshop VM via Vagrant
-    - Go to vagrant directory in the cloned repository (e.g. `cd /cygdrive/e/x-temp/VMs/VirtualBox-VMs/spark-kafka-cassandra-applying-lambda-architecture/vagrant`)
+    - Go to vagrant directory in the cloned repository (e.g. `cd /cygdrive/d/x-temp/vagrantvm/spark-kafka-cassandra-applying-lambda-architecture/vagrant`)
     - Download vagrant box VM (if doesn't exist locally) and start or restart it: `vagrant up`
     - SSH to VM: `vagrant ssh`
     - SSH to VM and go to shared directory inside the VM (which is mounted as shared directory between VM and the vagrant directory in the cloned repository on Host OS): `cd \vagrant`